mariotoffia/FluentDocker/README.md

       }
 ```

+The site http://mariotoffia.github.io/FluentDocker/ is under construction but will have a _"1.0"_ release before christmas.

 The fluent _API_ builds up one or more services.
 Each service may be composite or singular.
 Therefore it is possible
 to e.g. fire up several _docker-compose_ based services and manage each of them as a single service or dig in and use
 all underlying services on each _docker-compose_ service.
 It is also possible to use services directly e.g.